-- The Worst: Philo only has apps for iPhones and the Roku.
+- The Worst: Philo only has apps for iPhones, Roku, Apple TV, and Amazon Fire TV

 Bringing up issues with browser support for desktops and laptops is almost embarrassing.
 The compatibility, stability and security concerns surrounding proprietary video technologies like Adobe Flash have been widely known for years.

 - The Best: YouTube TV uses industry-standard streaming technology for the broadest browser compatibility.

 - Hulu with Live TV, fuboTV and PlayStation Vue require the Adobe Flash Player.
 You may have to change your browser’s security settings to watch those channels.

 - Sling TV took a scorched-earth approach to its browser support.
 It only supports Chrome.